likhith816/csi-internship/layers in OSI Model/layers in OSI Model.md

 Transmits data between different networks and handles **routing** and **logical addressing (IP)**.

+It determines the best path (routing) for data to travel from source to destination.This layer uses logical addressing, such as IP addresses, to identify devices globally.It also handles packet forwarding, fragmentation, and congestion control.Common protocols include IP (IPv4/IPv6), ICMP, and ARP.

 ### Functions:
 - **Routing** (path selection)
 - **Logical Addressing** (IP address assignment)